keymanapp/keyman/linux/mcompile/keymap/README.md

 TODO several Versions of KMX_LoadKeyboard
 TODO shiftstate-count
-TODO keymap SplitToV.cpp exchange 4 with genaerated shiftcount TODO shift-statevector
+TODO keymap SplitToV.cpp exchange 4 with genaerated shiftcount TODO check if part with surplus is neccessary
+TODO shift-statevector
+TODO meson.build do I need version of dependency??
+TODO meson remove helpers.cpp
+TODO remove mc_savekeyboard.cpp/h
-TODO ...
+TODO remove dummytest()
+TODO see which functions I need from u16.cpp/h
+TODO see which data types I can remove from km_types.h TODO replace/remove old structs or move kmx_structs to the left side of file TODO ...

 //---------------------------